 Although neither Galfond nor RSI has provided a time frame for when RIO could relaunch, the platform is expected to be available in Pennsylvania at some point.
 The Keystone State is a lucrative market for online poker because of its sheer size (13 million residents), but also because the state could potentially join a multi-state compact for poker.

 With all major poker sites present in Pennsylvania, players in the state do not lack tournament options.
-There are several regular series taking place every year, alongside numerous smaller events organized by the rooms.
+Several regular series run every year, alongside numerous smaller events organized by the rooms.

 WSOP PA is another great destination for all tournament fans.
-The operator organizes its signature online bracelet series every year, as well as online WSOP Circuit events that give players a chance to win prestigious rings.
+The operator organizes its signature online bracelet series every year and WSOP Online Circuit events that give players a chance to win prestigious rings.

 BetMGM and Borgata Poker PA cannot offer the same level of appeal when it comes to tournaments, but the operator does a fine job of organizing smaller series that usually last between one and two weeks, offering smaller guaranteed prizes, but also offering better winning chances due to smaller fields and somewhat softer competition.